-- Exclusively for the following weight categories (women's -40 kg, -44 kg, -48 kg, -52 kg, -57 kg, men's -50 kg, -55 kg, -60 kg, -66 kg): 35 cm x 34 cm may be used. - For all weight categories: 39 cm x 38 cm may be used.
+- Exclusively for the following weight categories (women's -40 kg, -44 kg, -48 kg, -52 kg, -57 kg, men's -50 kg, -55 kg, -60 kg, -66 kg): 35 cm x 34 cm may be used.
+For all weight categories: 39 cm x 38 cm may be used.

-The backnumber needs to be clean and free from any stains or sticky residue (picture 8).
+The backnumbers must be clean and free from any stains or sticky residue (picture 8).

-Each athlete is obliged to have sewn on the back of his judogi a backnumber bearing their last (family) name and National Olympic Committee abbreviation (see picture 8).
+Each athlete is obliged to have sewn on the back of his judogi a backnumber bearing their last (family) name and the NOC abbreviation (see picture 8).
+If the country does not have a NOC then the three letter country code recognised by the IJF must be used.

-The last (family) name (and any part of their given (first) name) on the backnumber must have the same letters as that registered in judobase as this database provides the accreditation cards, athlete name on TV graphics and scoreboard etc. The backnumber can have a symbol on a letter, but the letters must be the same - for example:
+The last (family) name (and any part of the athletes given (first) name) on the backnumber must have the same letters as that registered in Judobase as this database provides the accreditation cards, athlete name on TV graphics and scoreboard etc. The backnumber can have a symbol on a letter, but the letters must be the same - for example:

-In judobase Muller = backnumber Muller or Müller (letters match).
-In judobase Weiss = backnumber Weiss but NOT Weiß (letters do not match).
+In Judobase Muller = backnumber Muller or Müller (letters match).
+In Judobase Weiss = backnumber Weiss but NOT Weiß (letters do not match).

 Senior individual Olympic champions are entitled to wear a gold backnumber and senior individual world champions a red one.
+Current Olympic and world champions mixed teams must wear gold/red nation codes on their backnumbers for the day of the mixed teams championships.
 This backnumber is provided by the IJF, world champions will receive four, and Olympic champions will receive eight.
-This is valid only while the athlete is the current holder of the title and must be changed to the blue backnumber if the title is lost.
-One month will be allowed for the athlete to return to the blue backnumber.
+This is valid only while the athlete/nation is the current holder of the title and must be changed to the blue backnumber if the title is lost.
+One month is allowed for the athlete/nation to return to the blue backnumber.